 —Sheila Panyam, Curriculum Intern

 I'm always in awe of you!
 We know how exhausting it can be to stand collected and confident before a classroom, day after day, no matter the circumstances.
-Now, as we navigate 2020 (and all that entails), I almost tear up thinking of your bravery and composure.
+Now, as we navigate this time (and all that entails), I almost tear up thinking of your bravery and composure.
 Please never forget the difference you're making for each of your students!
 You bring us all hope for the rising generation.
 I'm a college student now, reflecting on gratitude for all my teachers, back to my K-5 educators, who changed my life in ways I couldn't begin to articulate at the time.
 Everything you do means so much.
 THANK YOU!

 —Zoe Nuechterlein, Junior Curriculum Assistant